osm2pgsql-dev/osm2pgsql/CONTRIBUTING.md

 The current codebase is a mix of styles, but new code should be written in the [K&R 1TBS style](https://en.wikipedia.org/wiki/Indent_style#Variant:_1TBS) with 4 spaces indentation.
-Tabs should never be used in the C++ cope.
+Tabs should never be used in the C++ code.

 e.g.